Looking for a Speaker for Your Event?

 Black Women of Jazz

 The role that African American women played in the history of jazz has from its inception often been omitted from the larger narrative.
 Black women fought harsh stereotypes levied against their gender, race, musical abilities and basic rights to perform.
-Debbie Darling will introduce you to five iconic jazz vocal mavens who broke through barriers to pave the way for some of our favorite artists of today.
-Through this musical introspective on the lives of Billie Holiday, Ella Fitzgerald, Lena Horne, Sarah Vaughn and Dinah Washington, you will get a glimpse into the lives of five amazing women whose tenacity and determination forever changed the face of jazz.
+Debbie Darling will introduce you to four iconic jazz vocal mavens who broke through barriers to pave the way for some of our favorite artists of today.
+Through this musical introspective on the lives of Billie Holiday, Ella Fitzgerald, Lena Horne, and Sarah Vaughan you will get a glimpse into the lives of four amazing women whose tenacity and determination forever changed the face of jazz.

 Peggy Lee was an American jazz and popular music singer, songwriter, composer, and actress.
 From her early days as a vocalist on radio to singing with Benny Goodman’s band to acting in films she evolved into a multi-faceted artist and performer.
 During her six decade career, she wrote music for films, acted, and recorded conceptual record albums and evolved musically with the times.
 She was an endlessly creative, well rounded and persistent artist who triumphed over considerable adversity.
 Join Debbie as she takes you on a retrospective of Peggy Lee’s life and music.